DIY Sunglass Repairs

 DIY Frame Adjustments

 Generally a firm grip of the sunglasses and a slight turn, about 5 degrees, is all it takes.
-After each turn do the shake test again until the arms don't move but they close smoothly.
+After each turn do the shake test again until the arms don't move but close smoothly.

 Plastic and Metal Frame Adjustments